FarrandTom/mini-summit/README.md

 The VPC environment is incredibly flexible, and can be scaled out or up- feel free to clone and customise the code to suit your needs.

 ### Where next?
-* To create your VPC cluster click here.
+* **Start from Scratch**: To create your VPC cluster click here.
-* To spin up a new WMLCE environment and add new persistent storage to it, within an existing VPC cluster, click [here](https://github.com/FarrandTom/vpc-cloud-wmlce/tree/master/new_storage).
+* **Add New Users**: To spin up a new WMLCE environment and add new persistent storage to it, within an existing VPC cluster, click [here](https://github.com/FarrandTom/vpc-cloud-wmlce/tree/master/new_storage).
-* To spin up a new WMLCE environment, attach existing persistent storage to it, within an existing VPC cluster, click [here](https://github.com/FarrandTom/vpc-cloud-wmlce/tree/master/existing_storage).
+* **Continue a Project**: To spin up a new WMLCE environment, attach existing persistent storage to it, within an existing VPC cluster, click [here](https://github.com/FarrandTom/vpc-cloud-wmlce/tree/master/existing_storage).